irisnet/irisnet/WHITEPAPER.md

 implementing a layer of service infrastructure based on Cosmos/Tendermint [\[5\]][5], with enhanced usage of token .

-Since our work is built on top of Cosmos/Tendermint, we will overview Cosmos/Tendermint to set the stage, summarize the features we inherit from Cosmos/Tendermint and the innovations we are building on top of existing work.
+Since the IRIS network is designed on top of Cosmos/Tendermint, we will first discuss Cosmos/Tendermint, summarize the features we inherit from Cosmos/Tendermint and summarize the innovations we have created.

 ### Cosmos and Tendermint ################################################################

-Cosmos [\[3\]][3] is an ambitious project aiming at building the internet of blockchain.
-It is a network of many independent blockchains, called zones.
+Cosmos [\[3\]][3] intends to build the 'internet of blockchains'.
+It is a network of many independent blockchains, called "zones".
 Each zone is powered by classical Byzantine fault-tolerant (BFT) consensus protocols like [Tendermint](https://tendermint.com/).

 Tendermint provides a high-performance, consistent, secure BFT consensus